 It stands to reason that, if your website developer is any good, they would encourage you to include this on your site.

 You should be able to log on to your website to add a blog post, whenever you want.

 If this is not something that Mr Designer can make happen, you need to go somewhere else.

 5. Does my new website include Google integration?

-Mr Designer should ask you for a list of at least 10 focus keywords and phrases, before your web design project even starts.
+Mr Designer should ask you for a list of focus keywords and phrases, before your web design project even starts.
 If this does not happen, red flags should be going up already.